 Since 2008, Perth Zoo has successfully reared White-bellied Frogs from egg nests collected from the wild.
-In September 2010, 70 of these frogs were released into suitable habitat near Witchcliffe, in Western Australia’s south-west, in an effort to re-establish this critically endangered species in an area where they have become locally extinct.
+In September 2010, 63 of these frogs were released into suitable habitat near Witchcliffe, in Western Australia’s south-west, in an effort to re-establish this critically endangered species in an area where they have become locally extinct.
 Between 2011 and 2013, a further 138 captive-reared and five Zoo-born White-bellied Frogs were released into the wild.

 In 2011, Perth Zoo successfully bred White-bellied Frogs and Sunset Frogs – a world first for both species.

 In 2011, seven Orange-bellied Frogs were successfully reared from egg clutches collected from the wild and released.
 While this species is closely related to the White-bellied Frog, it is proving more difficult to rear and breed.
-Twenty Orange-bellied Frogs raised from eggs nests collected from the wild were released in 2012 and a further 65 in 2013.
+Twenty Orange-bellied Frogs raised from egg nests collected from the wild were released in 2012 and a further 65 in 2013.

 In December 2011, 30 Sunset Frogs and 251 Sunset tadpoles were released at a swamp near Walpole in the south-west of Western Australia.
 Most of the adult frogs were reared at Perth Zoo and all the tadpoles were bred at Perth Zoo.
 With only 30 known populations of the Sunset Frog in a tiny corner of the south-west, it is hoped the zoo-bred amphibians will successfully establish a new population outside the known distribution area of this species.